 Jonathan completed his graduate studies at Roosevelt University and undergraduate studies at DePaul University where he studied composition with Stacy Garrop, Kyong Mee Choi, Kurt Westerberg, Christopher Jones, Seung-Won Oh and piano with Jelena Dirks.
 While at DePaul he was the recipient of the George & Rita Flynn Endowed Scholarship in composition.
 Additionally, while at Roosevelt, he served as a teaching assistant in music theory specializing in 20th century techniques.
 Jonathan maintains the position of music director for the Ravenswood Fellowship United Methodist church and associate pianist for the St. Vincent DePaul Catholic church.
 He also serves as piano and composition teacher at Access Contemporary Music and accompanist for the Chicago Academy of the Arts as well as the Old Town School of Folk Music.

 Click here for C.V.

 A personal blurb about me: In my spare time I generally can be found in a coffee shop or having a drink with a friend at the bar.
 I am always happy to hang out with new people, and think laughing is one of the most important experiences to have in life.
 I like to play video games, ride my bike around the city, and explore neighborhoods I have not been in yet.
-I have a family dog who is an adorable Siberian husky named Schubert, and my fiancée and I have a “too smart for her own good” beagle mix we rescued in October named Macy Lu and recently acquired a new rescue we have named Hildegard von Borken.
-Please feel free to reach out to me as I am always happy to meet new people.
+My fiancée and I have a “too smart for her own good” beagle mix we rescued in October named Macy Lu and recently acquired a new rescue we have named Hildegard von Borken.
+Please feel free to reach out to me as I am always happy to meet new people!